App Preview Video: Showcasing Your iOS App in App Store

 4. Consider Small Screen Sizes

 Not everyone will be watching your app preview video on large iPad Pro screens.
 Take into consideration the many different iOS device sizes when you’re filming and editing the app preview video.
-For example, if the details of a feature are too small to be seen full screen, zoom in.
+For example, if the details of a feature are too small to be seen on the full screen, zoom in.

 5. Use the App Preview Video to Stand Out